When we want to change something in our lives, we are making a conscious decision – we mentally choose to do it.

 - I want to have great confidence

-When we presented with a problem we focus on it rather than on where we want to get to.
-This stops us setting clear targets for what we actually want.
+When we are presented with a problem we focus on it rather than on where we want to be instead.
+This stops us from setting clear targets for what we actually want.

 So, instead of focusing on the problem, focus on what you WANT.